 What is Endometriosis?

-Endometriosis is a condition where portions of the uterine lining lodge somewhere within the abdominal cavity.
+Endo is a condition with uterine lining-like tissue lodged somewhere within the abdominal cavity.
 This tissue is sensitive to hormonal changes.
-It grows in response to increases in estrogen levels just as the uterine lining does.
-This growing tissue causes pressure on surrounding tissues and nerves leading to intense pain.
-Sometimes the pain is present throughout a woman’s menstrual cycle, not just at menstruation.
+It grows in response to increases in estrogen levels, just as the uterine lining does.
+This growing tissue causes pressure on surrounding tissues and nerves, leading to intense pain.
+Sometimes, the pain is present throughout a woman’s cycle, not just at menstruation.
 In some women, the pain is both excruciating and debilitating.

 What are the Symptoms of Endometriosis?